WHOIGit/nes-lter-growth-grazing-chl/methods.md

 # Reuse of chlorophyll data

-Chlorophyll data in this package are re-used from the following package, which should be considered the authoritative source:
+Chlorophyll data in this product are re-used from the NES chlorophyll transect rosette package (knb-lter-nes.8), which should be considered the authoritative source:

 Sosik, H.M., T. Rynearson, S. Menden-Deuer, and OOI CGSN Data Team.
 2021.
 Size-fractionated chlorophyll from water column bottle samples collected during NES-LTER Transect cruises, ongoing since 2017. ver 1.
 Environmental Data Initiative. https://doi.org/10.6073/pasta/798bda0e9ddfeba20f2266e64cf4dd40 (Accessed 2023-05-11).

+The most recent version of the chlorophyll transect rosette package can be found here: https://portal.edirepository.org/nis/mapbrowse?scope=knb-lter-nes&identifier=8

+Columns Chla and Chlau10 in this growth and grazing product are equivalent to the average of chl replicates for size fractions >0&<200 and >10&<200 in the chlorophyll transect rosette package.
+Note that in this growth and grazing product, chlorophyll values are repeated for all rows of each station.

-# Data Package Assembly
+# Data package assembly

 Package assembly was performed in R Markdown.
 Further documentation can be found on GitHub, at https://github.com/WHOIGit/nes-lter-growth-grazing-chl.

-# Quality Assurance
+# Quality assurance

-We assured that all geographic (latitude, longitude, depth, station) and temporal (date\_time\_utc_sampling) values, as well as other metadata (cast, Niskin, temperature_sampling) were as expected.
+We assured that all geographic (latitude, longitude, depth, station) and temporal (date\_time\_utc\_sampling) values, as well as other metadata (cast, Niskin, temperature_sampling) were as expected, and that chlorophyll values matched those contributed to the forthcoming version 2 of the chlorophyll transect rosette product mentioned above.

 # Differences from previous version